NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 function than in any other way.

-**The important take away:** When there is visual motion in video (either due to objects moving or the camera moving) the fourier series approximation shows energy at all the different non-zero frequency modes, and also a need for a high number of terms to accurately approximate the original time series step behavior.
+**The important take away:** When there is visual motion in video (either due to objects moving or the camera moving) the Fourier series approximation shows energy at all the different non-zero frequency modes, and also a need for a high number of terms to accurately approximate the original time series step behavior.